 MD - PhD, Combined Degree Program

-From its inception, the physician-scientist has been a hallmark of Johns Hopkins medicine and the Johns Hopkins School of Medicine.
+From its inception, the physician-scientist has been central to our mission at The Johns Hopkins School of Medicine.
 Indeed, the Hopkins tri-emblem represents the three core values of the institution: teaching, patient care, and research.

 The Johns Hopkins School of Medicine offers a variety of opportunities for the training of medical scientists, including a combined curriculum leading to both MD and PhD degrees.
-This enables students who aspire to careers in academic medicine to obtain intensive training in specialized areas of the biomedical sciences in addition to top-flight medical training.
+This enables students to obtain intensive training in specialized areas of biomedical research in addition to top-flight medical training to ultimately pursue careers in which medical training and care informs research.
 The traditional diversity and flexibility of the educational opportunities at Johns Hopkins permit the design of individualized programs to meet the needs of students with a variety of interests, educational backgrounds, and career goals.

-To accomplish our training goals, we expect students to fully commit to medical training while in medical school and research training while in graduate school.
-However, we also take important steps to ensure that students are exposed to the intersection of both worlds early in their training, as well as given the professional and career development advice they need to succeed.
+To accomplish our training goals, we weave research and medical training together over an approximate 8 year time to degree.
+We ensure that students are exposed to the intersection of both worlds early in their training, as well as given the professional and career development advice they need to succeed.

-The MD-PhD Program also sponsors special seminars and lectures, and maintains a dedicated library, the Paul Talalay MD-PhD Library, to enrich the educational opportunities of all MD-PhD students.
+The MD-PhD Program also sponsors special seminars and lectures, and maintains a dedicated library, the Paul Talalay MD-PhD Library, as a gathering place to promote close connections between students and to enrich the educational opportunities of all MD-PhD students.
 Efforts are made to acquaint MD-PhD candidates with the major advances, concepts, and cutting-edge techniques in contemporary medicine and biomedical sciences.
 We also create an environment that promotes collegiality and a more intimate personal contact with successful medical scientists in this institution.

 Admission Procedures.
 Individuals who wish to apply for admission to the combined MD-PhD Program of the School of Medicine must submit an application through AMCAS in which they will indicate the MD-PhD Program.
 Once the AMCAS application has been verified and submitted to Hopkins, the applicant will receive an invitation to complete the Hopkins Secondary Application.
 Here the applicant will submit the additional materials required for the combined degree.
 Johns Hopkins does not allow applicants to apply to both the traditional MD program and the combined program during the same cycle.

 All combined-degree applications are reviewed by a subcommittee of the MD-PhD Committee, which is comprised of faculty from the basic sciences and clinical arena, as well as faculty from the Bloomberg School of Public Health.
 A separate Graduate School application is not necessary.
 The MD-PhD Committee determines whether or not an interview is indicated.
-In general, the committee is looking for students with a passion for research and a commitment to medicine.
+In general, the committee is looking for students with a passion for research and commitment to medicine.
 This assessment is based on the applicant’s research experience, letters of recommendation, academic performance and extracurricular activities.
 The Committee considers standardized test scores only in the context of the applicant’s other credentials.
 If an interview is granted, the applicant is notified by the MD-PhD Office and after the applicant accepts, the process for scheduling an interview begins.
 Interview visits generally occur over two days.
 Applicants are interviewed by members of the MD-PhD Committee and other faculty members who share their research interests.
-Applicants have many opportunities to meet with current students and tour the campus during their visit.
+Applicants have many opportunities to engage with current students through the interview process.

-All eligible applicants who are admitted to the MD-PhD Program are funded by the NIH Medical Scientist Training Program (MSTP) Award.
-This program, supported by the National Institutes of Health, provides full tuition, stipend, and medical and dental insurance for students.
-Due to federal restrictions, only U.S. citizens and permanent residents are eligible for MSTP funding.
+All eligible applicants who are admitted to the MD-PhD Program are funded, either through philanthropic support or through the NIH Medical Scientist Training Program (MSTP) Award.
+The MD-PhD program provides full tuition, stipend, and medical and dental insurance for students.
+The program does accept applications from international applicants.

 Graduates of The Johns Hopkins University School of Medicine MD-PhD Program have gone on to become leaders in many areas of academic medicine.
 Advice on the scope and opportunities offered by the MD-PhD Program may be obtained from the Director or Administrative Director.